NCBI-Hackathons/BarcSeek/README.md

 ## Sample Input Files
 - Sample FASTQ File: [link](/test.cases/FASTQ_short_example.txt).
 This file must be unzipped prior to analysis.
 - Sample Barcode.csv: [link](barcodes_csv.txt).
 This file is maintained by the user.
+   CSV file.
+   Each line contains index,barcode
 - Sample sample_sheet.tab: [link](Sample_sheet.txt).
 This file requires a header.
+   Tab-separated file.
+   Three columns:barcode1 barcode2 sample_name
+   The barcodes are denoted by integers which reference the indexes from barcode.csv If a line only contains one barcode, we assume it will be found in FORWARD FASTQ.
+   If a line contains two barcodes, we assume to find barcode1 in FORWARD FASTQ and barcode2 in REVERSE FASTQ.

 ## Software Dependencies
 - Python 3.5 [link](https://www.python.org/downloads/release/python-350/)